-2022 Tax Rate Calculation Worksheet

-School Districts without Chapter 313 Agreements
+2023 Tax Rate Calculation Worksheet School Districts without Chapter 313 Agreements

-Hays Consolidated ISD 512-268-2141 School District's Name Phone (area code and number) 21003 Interstate 35 - Kyle, TX 78640 www.hayscisd.net School District's Address, City, State, ZIP Code School District's Website Address
+School District's Name

+Phone (area code and number)

+School District's Address, City, State, ZIP Code

+School District's Website Address

 GENERAL INFORMATION: Tax Code Section 26.04(c) requires an officer or employee designated by the governing body to calculate the no-new-revenue tax rate and voterapproval tax rate for the taxing unit.
 These tax rates are expressed in dollars per \$100 of taxable value calculated.
 The calculation process starts after the chief appraiser delivers to the taxing unit the certified appraisal roll or certified estimate of value and the estimated values of properties under protest.
-The designated officer or employee shall certify that the officer or employee has accurately calculated the tax rates and used values shown for the certified appraisal roll or certified estimate.
-The officer or employee submit the rates to the governing body by Aug.
-7 or as soon thereafter as practicable.
-Tax Code Section 26.04(e-1) does not require school districts to certify the tax rate calculations.
+The designated officer or employee shall submit the rates to the governing body by August 7 or as soon thereafter as practicable.
+Tax Code Section 26.04(e-1) does not require school districts to certify tax rate calculations or comply with certain Tax Code notice requirements.
+School districts are required to provide notice regarding tax rate calculations pursuant to Education Code Chapter 44.